Monarchy of China: Emperorship by Duke of Yansheng or Marquis of Extended Grace

 During the Xinhai Revolution, there were numerous proposals advocating for the replacement of the Manchu-led Qing dynasty by a new dynasty of Han ethnicity.
 Kong Lingyi (孔令貽), a 76th-generation descendant of Confucius and the Duke of Yansheng, was identified as a potential candidate for Chinese emperorship by Liang Qichao.
 Meanwhile, gentry in Anhui and Hebei supported a restoration of the Ming dynasty under Zhu Yuxun (朱煜勳), the Marquis of Extended Grace.
 Both suggestions failed to materialize.
+In the year of 1937, the Japanese during their conquest of China offered the position of "Emperor of China" to the Duke of Yansheng, Kung Te-cheng, but he declined the offer.

 Empire of China

-In 1915 AD, Yuan Shikai proclaimed the Empire of China.
-It soon sparked the National Protection War and the empire was abolished after three months.
+In 1915, Yuan Shikai proclaimed the Empire of China.
+It soon sparked the National Protection War and the empire was abolished after 3 months.

 Manchu Restoration

-In 1917 AD, the Qing loyalist Zhang Xun reinstalled Puyi to the Chinese throne.
+In 1917, the Qing loyalist Zhang Xun reinstalled Puyi to the Chinese throne.
 This attempt at restoring the Qing dynasty, known as the Manchu Restoration, lasted only 11 days.

 Manchukuo

-The Japanese puppet state Manchukuo was established in Northeast China in 1932 AD.
-This regime subsequently became a monarchy with Puyi as the emperor in 1934 AD.
-Manchukuo collapsed in 1945 AD following the Soviet invasion of Manchuria and the unconditional surrender of Japan.
+The Japanese puppet state Manchukuo was established in Northeast China in 1932.
+This regime subsequently became a monarchy with Puyi as the emperor in 1934.
+Manchukuo collapsed in 1945 following the Soviet invasion of Manchuria and the unconditional surrender of Japan.

-Pretenders to the Chinese throne

-The following is a list of pretenders to the abolished Chinese throne from the Aisin Gioro clan, the ruling house of the Qing dynasty and the Manchukuo.